 The majority of the SIME classes are offered at the 5xxx/6xxxx level.
 Undergraduates enroll in the 5xxx version, while graduate students enroll in 6xxx.
 Many SIME courses have 4 sections.
 Not all sections are available to all students.
 Selecting the correct section is important.
 If you cannot find the desired class/section, please email the MSSE or MEM Director.

 On-campus students should plan on taking classes in person with classroom attendance (sections 001-010).
 Occasionally, an on-campus course may be offered entirely online through section 090, and the student watches prerecorded lectures.
 This type of course is still considered on-campus for tuition purposes, even though classroom attendance is never required.
-On-campus online sections 090 are not guaranteed to be offered with sufficient consitency as a path toward graduation.
+On-campus online sections 090 are not guaranteed to be offered with sufficient consistency as a path toward graduation.
 The on-campus 001-010 sections do have offerings that provide timely graduation.
 Students interested in the 090 sections should check the existing course schedules for availability.
 As a warning, international students may violate the requirements of their visa by enrolling in 090 sections.
 International students are encouraged to understand the laws associated with their visas prior to enrolling in a 090 section.

 Students not attending lectures and desiring to watch prerecorded lectures to complete their degree requirements should apply as an online student.
 Online students watch prerecorded lectures without any specific time to meet for the lecture content (asynchronous).
 Online students that are not matriculated into a graduate program can only enroll in the online 031 sections.
 Online students admitted to a graduate program at the U should enroll in 290 sections.